Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Wyatt β€’ 2 weeks ago
+Wyatt β€’ 2 months ago

 Added sugar spikes your blood sugar; fruit sugar comes with nutrients that balance the effect